holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/09_markov_chains/lesson_plan.md

     - "I like turtles" Markov chain
         - Have them come up with sample sentences using dice
         - Have them read sentences they come up with
-        - First person that get's "I like turtles": https://youtu.be/CMNry4PE93Y?feature=shared&t=8
+        - First person that gets "I like turtles": https://youtu.be/CMNry4PE93Y?feature=shared&t=8
     - Markov Music
         - https://spranesh.github.io/mcmg/
         - https://youtu.be/OLNA40LpHWE?si=_p25RbPek4gKELWh&t=27